Al3zama1/swe-notes/CCNA/17 - Rapid Spanning Tree Protocol (RSTP).md

 * RSTP elects designated ports with the same rules as STP.

 ### STP and RSTP Differences

+#### BPDUs
+* In classic STP, only the root bridge creates BPDUs and the other switches just forward the BPDUs they receive.
+However, in Raping STP, all switches create and send their own BPDUs from their designated ports.
+* In classic STP, a switch waits 10 Hello intervals (20 seconds).
+In rapid STP, a switch considers a neighbor lost if it misses 3 BPDUs (6 seconds).
+It will then flush (clear) all MAC addresses learned on that interface.

 #### RSTP Interfaces Speed Outgoing Cost
 ![stp vs rstp port cost](./img/st-vs-rstp-port-cost.png)